isaacchua/asana-tools/README.md

 # Asana Tools

+[Asana Tools](https://isaacchua.github.io/asana-tools) contains a set of maintenance tools for your Asana account.
+It contains these features:

-[Workspace Exporter](https://isaacchua.github.io/asana-tools/export-workspace.html) exports an Asana workspace's details, projects, tasks, teams, and users in JSON format.
+- Export Workspace: exports an Asana workspace's details, projects, tasks, teams, and users in JSON format.
 Intended for archiving old / defunct workspaces on your Asana account.

 License: [MIT](LICENSE)